Edge AI using LLMs icon

 Upcoming Features

 As a user, I want to be able to view and follow detailed installation instructions for client software on Linux and Arduino devices because it will guide me through the necessary setup process.
 This will affect the EdgeSense Settings page and integrate installation guidance directly into the application.
 Additionally, I want to see the current host IP address displayed in the IoT Sensor Section because it will provide me with essential network information.
-These updates will ensure a seamless experience by offering clear, step-by-step instructions and accurate IP address information, enhancing my ability to successfully install and configure the software on my devices.Planned
+These updates will ensure a seamless experience by offering clear, step-by-step instructions and accurate IP address information, enhancing my ability to successfully install and configure the software on my devices.Completed

 Medium Priority